sfigg/commercialization-public/get-started/adk-install.md

 * The Windows Assessment Toolkit and the Windows Performance Toolkit to assess the quality and performance of systems or components.
 * Deployment tools such as WinPE, Sysprep, and other tools that you can use to customize and deploy Windows 10 images.
 * Starting with Windows 10, version 1809, Windows Preinstallation Environment (PE) is released separately from the Assessment and Deployment Kit (ADK).
-To add Windows PE to your ADK installation, download the Windows PE Addon ISO and run the included installer after installing the ADK.
+To add Windows PE to your ADK installation, download the Windows PE Addon and run the included installer after installing the ADK.
 This change enables post-RTM updates to tools in the ADK.
+After you run the installer, the WinPE files will be in the same location as they were in previous ADK installs.

 > [!div class="nextstepaction"]
 > [Download the Windows ADK for Windows 10, version 1809](https://go.microsoft.com/fwlink/?linkid=2026036)